 Applied Generalized Linear Models and Multilevel Models in R

-- Chapter 2: Beyond Least Squares: Using Likelihoods to Fit and Compare Models.
+- Chapter 2: Beyond Least Squares: Using Likelihoods.
 This chapter builds intuition for likelihoods and their usefulness in testing and estimation; any section involving calculus is optional.
 Chapter 2 could be skipped at the risk that later references to likelihoods become more blurry and understanding more shallow.

 - Chapter 3: Distribution Theory.
 A quick summary of key discrete and continuous probability distributions, this chapter can be used as a reference as needed.

 - Chapter 4: Poisson Regression.
 This is the most important chapter for generalized linear models, where each of the three case studies introduces new ideas such as coefficient interpretation, Wald-type and drop-in-deviance tests, Wald-type and profile likelihood confidence intervals, offsets, overdispersion, quasilikelihood, zero-inflation, and alternatives like negative binomial.